Lafayette Roller Derby

 Lafayette Roller Derby is a women's flat track roller derby league based in Lafayette, Indiana.
 Founded in 2008, the league consists of a single team which competes against teams from other leagues.
 Lafayette is a member of the Women's Flat Track Derby Association (WFTDA).

 History

 The league was accepted into the Women's Flat Track Derby Association Apprentice Program in July 2010.
 Lafayette became a full WFTDA member in December 2013.

 By early 2012, the league had 31 skaters, of whom 14 were mothers, and its bouts were attracting hundreds of spectators.
-The growth in league membership permitted the creation of separate A and B teams.
+The expansion of league membership enabled the formation of distinct A and B squads.